tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

 end
 ```

-While the specifics aren't too important, we are joining the posts with their comments and filtering based on the `inserted_at` field of both tables.
-We are also ordering our results.

-The `explain` function expects to receive a query.
-This means we cannot simply append it to the end of our pipeline like we could with `IO.inspect` (rather than a query, we would be passing in the results).
+In this query, we `join` the `posts` with their `comments`.
+We also filter both tables based on the `inserted_at` column as our means of finding recent activity.
+Finally, we order the results by the posts' `inserted_at` column; this simply adds more details to our `EXPLAIN` result

+### EXPLAIN versus IO.inspect

+A common debugging technique used in Elixir is to insert an `IO.inspect` in-between steps of a pipeline.
+Unfortunately, this does work for the `explain` function because it expects to receive a queryable (so it will not work at the very end of the pipeline) and returns a string instead of what was passed in (so we will lose our results or intermediate steps).

 If we only care about the `EXPLAIN` results we could remove our call to `Repo.all` and pass our queryable to the `explain` function.